 - how we collect your personal information;

-- the purpose by which and how we collect, use and disclosure your personal information;
+- the purpose by which and how we collect, use and disclose your personal information;

 - cross border disclosure;